🌿 How To Build A Simple Wooden Step Stool

 📸 Final Look

 Want to show off your version?
-Tag us on Instagram or send it in—we love seeing what you build!
+Tag us on Instagram or send it in — we want to see your build!

 🙋♂️ Questions or Comments?